brunobotelhobr/My-Template-Python/docs/index.md

 ## Tasks
 This project uses [Taskipy](https://github.com/taskipy/taskipy) to automate common development tasks.

 All tasks are defined in the `pypoject.toml` file.

-Almost all tools used in this project uses `pyproject.toml` to
+Almost all tools used in this project uses `pyproject.toml` to store their configurations.

 List of preset tasks:
 ````